 The Copernicus Institute was prepared by committees headed by Klaas van Egmond and Margreeth de Boer, and was founded in 2001.
 Wim Turkenburg was the scientific director of this institute from the very start and was also the driving force behind the founding of the Utrecht Center for Energy Research (UCE) of which he was also the scientific director.
 The formation of UCE was aimed at realizing more cooperation in the Utrecht region and making better use of research funding.
 Klaas van Egmond was responsible for the founding of the Utrecht Center for Earth and Sustainability (UCAD) of which Jacqueline Cramer became the director in early 2011 and which merged the UCE and UCAD into the Utrecht Sustainability Institute (USI).

 Quote from 2018 by Klaas van Egmond: The whole of The Hague is talking about the Paris climate targets, but this way we will never achieve them – the aim is about CO2 emissions being halved in eleven years.
 Of course, muddling along can be the choice in a parliamentary democracy.
-I also think it's fine, but then be honest and stop moaning about the future and the lives of our grandchildren. (...)
+This is a choice they can make, but then at least be honest about it and stop moaning about the future and the lives of our grandchildren. (...)
 Civilizations do not perish because they do not see the problem coming, but because the older invested generation refrains the younger from adapting on time.

-The only question we have about Mr. van Egmond's story is the time when he finally chooses to express his opinion so clearly and publicly.
+One thing we question about Mr. van Egmond's story is the time when he finally chooses to express his opinion so clearly and publicly.
 We have analyzed thousands of documents and news items and have come across Mr van Egmond very often, but never in the context in which he expresses his views on woody biomass so clearly.
 Mr. van Egmond said he was worried about the climate and the future.
 We regret that in the last ten years he has not publicly expressed his views to oppose those of Mr Turkenburg, Faaij and Junginger.

 Wim Turkenburg is not only a professor at Utrecht University and the former director of the Copernicus Institute.
-He is also the owner of a consultancy and also a member of a number of advisory committees, all in the field of bioenergy and biomaterials.
+He is also the owner of a consultancy firm and a member of a number of advisory committees, all in the field of bioenergy and biomaterials.
 He also regularly communicates about energy issues in public media.
 Turkenburg, his consultancy firm and his colleagues are allied directly to a number of organizations in the paid pro-biomass lobby.
-In 2015, the KNAW points to the lobby and conflicts of interest between the members of the Copernicus Institute and the energy companies.
+In 2015, the KNAW have already pointed towards the lobby and conflicts of interest between the members of the Copernicus Institute and the energy companies.

-In addition to lobbying for the large-scale burning of woody biomass for energy generation (preferably by RWE Essent sponsor), Turkenburg also has a passion that falls in the same direction.
+In addition to lobbying for the large-scale burning of woody biomass for energy generation (preferably by sponsor RWE Essent), Turkenburg also has a passion in the same category.
 He and Faaij are strong proponents of the Carbon Capture & Storage (CCS) principle.
 Turkenburg has been involved in the development of the first tests with CCS since the early 90s and in September 1996 he received the Greenman Award for his contribution to research.
 In 1997 he was involved in the extensive CO2 Capture, Transport and Storage (CATO) project with a budget of 25 million euros and a duration of 5 years.
 Since then, Turkenburg and Faaij have been lobbying hard to get their ideas on the market.
-As a result, they are responsible, among other things, for the construction of the three newest coal-fired power stations approved by their colleague and then Minister
+As a result, they are responsible, among other things, for the construction of the three newest coal-fired power stations approved by their colleague and then Minister Jacqueline Cramer (even in 2019 there is plenty of lobbying throughout the institute).

 Quote from 2017 by Jacqueline Cramer: They will be the cleanest power plants in the world with the possibility of storing CO2 and co-firing biomass. (…) By that time, emission allowances will be so high that the power stations will do everything they can to reduce CO2 emissions for economic reasons.